Chart Color Schemes

 Palm Island has a typical household mix, with a higher-than-average median household size

-Family households account for 75.9 percent of all households, including 27.6 percent couples with children, 11.2 percent couples without children, and 30.0 percent single parent families.
-Non-family households constitute the remaining 24.1 percent, with lone person households at 21.1 percent and group households comprising 3.7 percent of the total.
-The median household size is 3.7 people, larger than the Rest of Qld average of 2.3.
+Family households compose 75.9% of all households, including 27.6% couples with children, 11.2% couples without children, and 30.0% single parent families.
+Non-family households account for the remaining 24.1%, with lone person households at 21.1% and group households comprising 3.7%.
+The median household size is 3.7 people, which is larger than the Rest of Qld average of 2.3.

 Frequently Asked Questions - Households